Tag Archives for " Self Care "

 It’s not just the computer!
 Finding relief from overwhelm with NPA.

-I stare at the computer screen biting back the tears.
+It starts with me staring at the computer screen biting back the tears.
 Telling myself to hold it together, that maybe it will work this time….
 But No. My plugins won’t update and until they do I can’t write anything on my website.

 The dam bursts and I can’t hold it in anymore.
 I am gulping with enormous sobs as I break down completely.
 I have been trying fruitlessly for two hours to update my plugins.
 The ‘idiots guide’ my brother created for me is not idiot enough for me I think despairingly.
 I am trying to cry and not wake the baby at the same time, I sound like a strangled pig and even if I don’t wake him I have 15 minutes left until the school run anyway.